mbr/afthermal/README.rst

 ------------

 ``afthermal`` is installable from ``pip``.
-It supports an extra feature named ``tools``, installing it will include numerous tools for calibrating the printer or other tasks:
+It supports an extra feature named ``tools``, installing it will include cli tools for calibrating the printer, printing test images or other tasks:

 .. code-block:: sh

    $ pip install 'afthermal[tools]'

 It includes a C extension for Floyd-Steinberg_ dithering, since OpenCV_ does not ship with a dithering function.
+For this reason C-modules must be compileable when installing ``afthermal``.

 Full docs